-There are over 330 kinds of bird in Macedonia, and almost 100 migratory bird species that spend some of the year in Macedonia.
-Of Macedonia’s native birds, 56 are protected.
+There are over 330 kinds of bird in North Macedonia, and almost 100 migratory bird species that spend some of the year in North Macedonia.
+Of North Macedonia’s native birds, 56 are protected.
 Amongst those protected are vultures and eagles.
 Despite this status and efforts to increase numbers, vulture populations have halved over the past 20 years or so.
 In 2010 there were estimated to be 19 or 20 pairs of griffon vultures, 26–28 pairs of Egyptian vultures, and only one solitary male bearded vulture and one male black vulture.
 Having not been seen for ten years, a sighting of a black vulture was made again in 2015.
 Black and bearded vultures are monogamous creatures, so it is extremely unlikely that a solitary sighting will find new mates.
 Three black vultures have been released by the Vulture Conservation Foundation to neighbouring Bulgaria as of 2018, and so in due course further sightings might be seen in the region.

-Macedonia is arguably the most ethnically diverse country in the Balkans, if not in the whole of Europe, and a quick look at Macedonia’s history will show you why.
-Aside from various settlers in the Neolithic, Bronze and Iron ages, Macedonia has been invaded, starting with the Romans, by over a dozen tribes, races and empires.
+North Macedonia is arguably the most ethnically diverse country in the Balkans, if not in the whole of Europe, and a quick look at North Macedonia’s history will show you why.
+Aside from various settlers in the Neolithic, Bronze and Iron ages, North Macedonia has been invaded, starting with the Romans, by over a dozen tribes, races and empires.
 And those are the ones that didn’t stay.
-Then there are those who made a home in Macedonia.
-Interestingly, when French was the language of diplomacy in Macedonia, the French adopted the word macedoine to mean anything mixed up, such as a mixed salad or a mixed-fruit dessert.
+Then there are those who made a home in North Macedonia.
+Interestingly, when French was the language of diplomacy in North Macedonia, the French adopted the word macedoine to mean anything mixed up, such as a mixed salad or a mixed-fruit dessert.

-The country’s diverse heritage has largely to do with the fact that Macedonia lies on two important trading routes across Europe.
+The country’s diverse heritage has largely to do with the fact that North Macedonia lies on two important trading routes across Europe.
 The Via Egnatia linked the sea port of Durres in Albania with Constantinople in Byzantium and brought Romans, Albanians, Gauls, crusaders, Byzantines, Turks, Bulgarians, Roma and Greek tribes.
 The Diagonal Way linked northern Europe with Greece and brought Vlachs, numerous Slav tribes, Goths, Huns, Avars, more Serbs and more Greeks.